Tor: Google Summer of Code 2015

-The Tor Project, in collaboration with The Electronic Frontier Foundation, have taken part in Google Summer of Code for 2007 through 2013, mentoring the total of 40 students.
-Now google has announced that we'll be taking part again for Google Summer of Code 2014!
+The Tor Project, in collaboration with The Electronic Frontier Foundation, have taken part in Google Summer of Code for 2007 through 2014, mentoring the total of 53 students.

 You must be self-motivated and able to work independently.
 We have a thriving community of interested developers on the IRC channel and mailing lists, and we're eager to work with you, brainstorm about design, and so on, but you need to be able to manage your own time, and you need to already be somewhat familiar with how free software development on the Internet works.